-Hi there, I’m James Mulhern, I’m 31 and I suffer with Selective Eating Disorder and have done for the best part of 20+ years.
+Hi there, I’m James Mulhern, I’m 31 and I suffer from Selective Eating Disorder and have done for the best part of 20+ years.

-This may be the first time you have ever heard of this, but it is quite a common thing, and one that I am becoming more aware of!
-To the lay person it is essentially “picky eating” for adults.
+This may be the first time you have ever heard of this, but it is quite a common thing and one that I am becoming more aware of!
+To the layperson, it is essentially “picky eating” for adults.
 But it goes much deeper than that.
-It involves “safe foods” and “safe spaces” and fears of tastes or textures or contaminant and I don’t mean a hair in your food.
+It involves “safe foods” and “safe spaces” and fears of tastes or textures or contaminants and I don’t mean a hair in your food.

 I now have to make the food I eat look similar to what they are having or eat some of the food that they do.